Developeradill/StarUML-Installation-Free/README.md

 asar extract app.asar app

 ###5. **Modify the License Manager**
 Navigate to the extracted folder: New Asar/app/src/engine and locate the license-manager.js file.
-Open this file in a text editor and replace its content with the code provided in this repository.
+Open this file in a text editor and replace its content with the code provided in this repository (Licence file).

 ###6. **Repack the app.asar File**
 After editing the license-manager.js file, go back to the command prompt and run: